tntvis/tnt.api/README.md

 # TnT API

-A sipmle javascript library to create api's for objects.
+A simple javascript library to create api's for objects.

-###Overview
+### Overview

 Given an object, <b>TnT API</b> generates <i>getters/setters</i> and methods on it.
 Consider the following example: